anuragkapur/anuragkapur.github.io/blog/reading/_posts/2025-01-31-reading-summary.md

 Started 2nd term on Jan 20th
 - Seems serious(!!!) about wanting Greenland, a Danish territory
 - Wants to change Citizenship rights, deniying visa's to children of illegal immigrants and those on temporary visas; Birthright Citizenship is currently enshrined in the US Consituation
-- One of the many Executive Orders signed was to create a new Department of Government Efficiency (DOGE) headed by Elon Musk; the department is expected to make dramatic cuts in employment in the goverment, promoting efficiencies and modernizing how the government operates.
+- One of the many Executive Orders signed was to create a new Department of Government Efficiency (DOGE) headed by Elon Musk; the department is expected to make dramatic cuts in employment in the government, promoting efficiencies and modernizing how the government operates.
 - Pulls out of Paris Climate Agreement, an international deal to limit global warming
 - Gave TikTok a 75-day extension to comply with US law demanding TikTok's US business be divested; TikTok did go dark for a few hours starting 19/Jan to comply with the Biden Government issued Divest-or-Ban law, until Trump gave the app the 75-day extension